-It is a general and well-known idea that in order to get to a job interview a candidate must past the point where the recruiter takes a quick look at your resume and gets to an instant decision whether to add it in the pipeline or discard it.
+It is a well-known idea that in order to get to a job interview a candidate must get past the point where the recruiter takes a quick look at your resume and gets to an instant decision whether to add it in the pipeline or discard it.
 But it is applicable only to those resumes which actually get a chance to be looked at by real humans.
 To reach this phase many of the job candidates and their resumes need to survive the applicant tracking systems first.
 We are sharing some insights that can make your CV attractive to an applicant tracking system and actual human beings.

-1. What is an Applicant Tracking System (ATS)?
+What is an Applicant Tracking System (ATS)?

 Mainly an Applicant Tracking System is a software application developed to electronically handle the recruiting process.
 It sifts through a huge number of resumes to verify which one of them will be the best fit for the job position.
 The way it processes a resume is no different from a recruiter looking at your resume for a few seconds because both of them search for certain criteria to include or reject it.